skypilot-org/skypilot/docs/source/examples/grid-search.rst

 Multiple trials per GPU
 -----------

-To run multiple trials per GPU, use *fractional counts* in the resource requirement.
+To run multiple trials per GPU, use *fractional GPUs* in the resource requirement.
 For example, use :code:`--gpus V100:0.5` to make 2 trials share 1 GPU:

 .. code-block:: bash